“I’ll miss you, Cici.”

 “Okay.
 Twenty minutes.”

-One third of an hour later, he’s there at the cozy brick bar.
+GM: One third of an hour later, Stephen’s there at the cozy brick bar.
 His face lights up when he sees her, though it’s shadowed by concern too.
 Deep concern.
-Celia is swept up into an immediate hug.
+But he sweeps Celia into an immediate hug.